Backpacking the Colorado Collegiate Loop

 • Follow Leave No Trace Ethics at all times.
 Carry your trash to the next receptacle.
 Be tidy and clean when camping.

-• Practice good trail etiquette.
+• Practice good trail etiquette and yield to other users.
+Some sections of trail are open to mountain bikes and horses.
 Hikers should yield to both bicycles and horses.

 • Fire restrictions will most likely be in place, either in Stage 1 or Stage 2.
 Plan to NOT have campfires during your hike.